RevolvingMadness/Pyrinth/README.md

 ## License

-This project is distributed under the Apache 2.0 License.
-See `LICENSE.txt` for more information.
+This project is distributed under the MIT License.
+See `LICENSE` for more information.

 ## Contact